 Part of the Soho House group, this stylish Italian restaurant and bar has a buzzing atmosphere and modern, chic décor that makes it the perfect spot for a relaxed but impressive lunch.
 In the summer try and secure a table outside where your boss and his client can enjoy their meal in the sunshine whilst admiring the Ferraris and fashionistas.

 The Wolseley – Piccadilly

-My favourite!
 Situated next to The Ritz, this is one of London’s trendiest restaurants.
-Having closed down for a major revamp for its tenth anniversary, the big black doors have reopened and invited us back in to the grand dining room which remains as fashionable and popular as ever.
-This is an all-round great restaurant with something to suit all tastes, and not only for lunch, they also do a delicious breakfast and a quintessentially British afternoon tea.
+Having closed down for a major revamp for its tenth anniversary, the big black doors reopened in 2014 and invited us back in to the grand dining room, which remains as fashionable and popular as ever.
+This is an all-round great restaurant with something to suit all tastes.
+They also do a delicious breakfast and a quintessentially British afternoon tea.

 Nobu – Berkeley Street

-If your boss really wants to impress then book them a table at Nobu where they can enjoy Japanese-Peruvian creations such as the signature black cod and mouthwatering Wagyu beef.
-Dining here is a very exciting and indulgent experience which is enjoyed by businessman and celebrities alike.
+If your boss really wants to impress, book them a table at Nobu.
+Here, they’ll be able to enjoy Japanese-Peruvian creations such as the signature black cod and mouthwatering Wagyu beef.
+Dining here is a very exciting and indulgent experience, enjoyed by businessman and celebrities alike.
 There’s a very cool bar downstairs where they can move to after lunch if they don’t feel like heading straight back to the office.

 Boulestin – St James’s